Northbound A train derails in Manhattan; 1 injury reported

-CHELSEA, Manhattan (WABC) -- A subway train derailed and appeared to have struck a few poles in Manhattan Sunday morning.
+CHELSEA, Manhattan (WABC) -- A train derailed after coming into contact with debris on the roadbed as it was pulling into a subway station in Manhattan Sunday morning, according to the MTA.

 The incident happened at the 8th Avenue and 14th Street train station in the Chelsea on a northbound A train.